 QLabel to display an image using

-.setPixmap().
-This accepts an pixmap, which you can create by passing an image filename to
+setPixmap().
+This accepts a pixmap, which you can create by passing an image filename to the

-QPixmap.
-In the example files provided with this book you can find a file
+QPixmap class.
+In the example files provided with this book, you can find a file

 "Otje" the cat.

 What a lovely face.
-By default the image scales while maintaining its aspect ratio.
-If you want it to stretch and scale to fit the window completely you can set
+By default, the image scales while maintaining its aspect ratio.
+If you want it to stretch and scale to fit the window completely, then you can call

 The next widget to look at is

-QCheckBox() which, as the name suggests, presents a checkable box to the user.
-However, as with all Qt widgets there are number of configurable options to change the widget behaviors.
+QCheckBox(), which, as the name suggests, presents a checkable box to the user.
+However, as with all Qt widgets, there are a number of configurable options to change the widget's default behaviors:

 class MainWindow(QMainWindow): def __init__(self): super(MainWindow, self).__init__() self.setWindowTitle("My App") widget = QCheckBox() widget.setCheckState(Qt.Checked) # For tristate: widget.setCheckState(Qt.PartiallyChecked) # Or: widget.setTriState(True) widget.stateChanged.connect(self.show_state) self.setCentralWidget(widget) def show_state(self, s): print(s == Qt.Checked) print(s)